manfredsteyer/2023_01_11/index.md

 }
 ```

-While class-based services are registered with ``useClass``, ``useValue`` is the right choice for their functional counter parts.
+While class-based services are registered with ``useClass``, ``useValue`` is the right choice for their functional counterparts.

-Also, the consumers of the ``LogFormatter`` need to be prepared for both, the functional as well as the class-based approach:
+Also, the consumers of the ``LogFormatter`` need to be prepared for both the functional as well as class-based approach:

 ```typescript
 @Injectable()